Wayne82/wayne82.github.io/_drafts/Neural-Network-Notes-Recurrent-Neural-Network.md

 Now, we can compute the gradients of the total loss with respect to the **weights and biases** in the RNN.

-The gradients w.r.t. the output layer weights and biases can be computed as follows:
+The gradients w.r.t. the weights and biases in output layer can be computed as follows:

 $$\begin{align}
 \frac{\partial L}{\partial W_{hy}}